CDRT/mk_docs/docs/guides/lbct/index.md

 ### Convert_LnvBiosConfigFile

-:	Coverts the provided ThinkBiosConfig file with or without a password and converts the settings to the signed Lenovo SetBiosSettingEx command.
+:	Converts the provided ThinkBiosConfig file with or without a password and converts the settings to the signed Lenovo SetBiosSettingEx command.
 Also adds a SaveBiosSettings command to confirm the settings to the machine.
 Paths can be relative or absolute.

 	#### Parameters